IamRishavDas/Bablu-Bhai-The-Warrior/README.md

 # ActionGame
-A simple Pin Ball game using java
+A simple Action game using java

 1. First Simple JFrame And JPanel for the game
 2. Draw basic components using the paintComponent defined in JPanel